France has a 5th night of rioting over teen's killing by police amid signs of subsiding violence

 Video of the killing showed two officers at the window of the car, one with his gun pointed at the driver.
 As the teenager pulled forward, the officer fired once through the windshield.
 The officer accused of killing Nahel was given a preliminary charge of voluntary homicide.

-The reaction to the killing was a potent reminder of the persistent poverty, discrimination and limited job prospects in neighborhoods around France where many trace their roots to former French colonies — such as where Nahel grew up.
+The reaction to the killing was a potent reminder of the persistent poverty, discrimination and limited job prospects in neighborhoods around France where many trace their roots to former French colonies.

 In 2005, France was shaken by weeks of riots prompted by the death of two teenagers who were electrocuted in a power substation in the Paris suburb of Clichy-sous-Bois while fleeing police.
-Clichy has seen new violence this week.

-“Nahel’s story is the lighter that ignited the gas.
-Hopeless young people were waiting for it.
-We lack housing and jobs, and when we have (jobs), our wages are too low,” said Samba Seck, a 39-year-old transportation worker in Clichy.
+Several buildings there were set on fire this week -- including the town hall, a high school, library and a supermarket.

+“I feel hate toward the police officer who killed Nahel.
+He wanted to kill him,” said 15-year-old Abdel Moucer, a Clichy resident.
+“In 2005 when Zyed and Bouna were killed, we had no video and no social media.
+Today we have all seen what happened.’’

+But Moucer lamented the recent violence and the damage it has wrought on disadvantaged towns like his.

+At the foot of a bridge near the Eiffel Tower where generations of couples have attached padlocks to symbolize lasting love, a Senegalese man selling cheap locks and keys shook his head when asked if Nahel’s killing and the ensuing violence would change anything.

+“I doubt it,” he said, giving only his first name, Demba, for fear of retaliation.
+“The discrimination is too profound."

 Anna reported from Nanterre.
-Jade le Deley in Clichy-sous-Bois, France; Jocelyn Noveck in New York; and Helena Alves in Paris contributed.
+Jade le Deley in Clichy-sous-Bois, France; Sylvie Corbet in Paris; Jocelyn Noveck in New York; and Helena Alves in Paris contributed.

 Commented